alphagov/gds-tech-learning-pathway/career-path/mid.md

 ### Role Specific

-- eveloper: is capable of [clean and correct code
+- Developer: is capable of [clean and correct code]()
-- Web operations engineer: capable of [building systems and infrastructure in a structured and documented wa
+- Web operations engineer: capable of [building systems and infrastructure in a structured and documented way]()
-- eveloper: understands the [concepts of programming, e.g. separation of concerns
+- Developer: understands the [concepts of programming](), e.g. separation of concerns
-- eb operations engineer: understands the [concepts of system architecture
+- Web operations engineer: understands the [concepts of system architecture]()